 These interviews are conducted in 2 parts to review your official documents and check the items you are bringing with you.

-This report is sent to the Immigration and Refugee Board (IRB) who decides if the report is valid.
+This report is then sent to the Immigration and Refugee Board (IRB) who will decide if the report is valid.

 If it is found valid, then you may be issued a removal order or be referred to the Immigration Division for an admissibility hearing.